South Manatee Library celebrates 50 years

 You also can access the library via the internet at mymanatee.org/library.

-Aileen Valdes is the assistant supervisor of information services at the Central Library in downtown Bradenton.
+David Breakfield is a Central Library librarian.
 Speaking Volumes, written by Manatee County Public Library System staff members, is published each Sunday in the Bradenton Herald.